Oh, the weather outside is frightful!

 - Food toys or puzzles.
-If you have something like a Kong (the classic or the Stuff-a-Ball) or a Nina Ottosson toy (the Dog Twister is pictured above), that works to keep them busy, of course.
+If you have something like a Kong (the classic or the Stuff-a-Ball) or a Nina Ottosson toy (the Dog Twister is a fave), that works to keep them busy, of course.
 But you can MacGyver food puzzles.
 Use overturned cups or – my personal favorite – drop a treat on a blanket and wrap the blanket up so that the treat disappears somewhere on the inside.
 Lucas loves digging treats out of his blankets.

 - Teach touch.
 We taught the boys to touch their noses to our open palms at the “touch” command.
 This can be a fun game indoors.
 Move around to different places in your living room, hold out your hand, then give the command.
 Emmett and Lucas race to see who can get there first.
 We also hold our hands out at different heights, call from another room, and reward like crazy for fast responses.
 (Side note: This is a great safety recall since it’s only ever used for fun with lots of rewards!)